madskristensen/WebCompiler/README.md

 ### compilerconfig.json

-The extension adds a `compilerconfig.json` file at the root of the project which is used to configure all conmpilation.
+The extension adds a `compilerconfig.json` file at the root of the project which is used to configure all compilation.

 Here's an example of what that file looks like: